 I sort of know what Metcalfe's getting at there.
 But he then lets his review wander into all kinds of other areas, including a bizarre aspersion on Cohan's moniker:

 One curious feature of his career is that his real name is said on good authority to be Costigan.
 It is not unusual for a Hebrew to exchange a patronymic which betrays his race for one which will conceal it, but for anyone bearing a good old mouth-filling Irish name as Costigan for a distinctively Hebrew appellation is strange indeed.
 However, Mr. Cohan is very shrewd in a business way and, considering present conditions in the theater in America, he was perhaps wise in his choice.

-Ah, yes - like Abraham Lincoln, who was born Chuck Lincoln but changed it to something more Hebrew in order to placate the neocon lobby.
+Ah, yes.
+Like Abraham Lincoln, who was born Fred Lincoln but changed it to something more Hebrew in order to placate the neocon lobby.